San Miguelito Oil Field: Geology

 The San Miguelito field is an accumulation of oil along the westernmost portion of the Ventura anticline, bounded on the north by the Grubb Thrust Fault, where the fault has pushed another closed anticline above the end of the Ventura Anticline.
 Petroleum-bearing units are sands of Pliocene and Miocene age, and are given numerical designations increasing with depth: 1st Grubb, 2nd Grubb, down to 5th Grubb (as well as an additional "Grubb D" zone for units lower than 5th Grubb).
 These units are present on either side of the fault, but are offset by about 4,000 vertical feet.
 It is a deep reservoir, with the uppermost producing unit at an average depth of 6800 ft below ground surface, and the lowest over 14000 ft deep.
 The California Department of Conservation groups together the Grubb 1-3 zones, Grubb 4-5 zones, Grubb D (Deep) zones as three distinct producing horizons.

-The oil is medium-grade with an API gravity of 31 in the first four Grubb zones, 25 in the 5th.
+The oil is medium grade with an API gravity of 31 in the first four Grubb zones, 25 in the 5th.

 History, production and operations

 While the adjacent large Ventura Avenue oil field was discovered in 1919, it was not until 1931 that prospectors thought of searching for oil near the western end of the Ventura Anticline, where the borehole had to reach a considerable depth before finding oil.
 The discovery well for the field was the Continental Oil Co.
 "Grubb No. 1", which reached 7623 ft below ground surface, drilling from a ridgeline about a half mile from the ocean, about 800 ft above sea level.
 It flowed over 600 barrels a day, and development of the field began.

 In 1944 the 2nd Grubb Zone was discovered, and in 1950, the 3rd Grubb.
 Peak production from the field was in 1951 at 4.5 million barrels of oil.
 Further zones were discovered, with the 4th Grubb coming online in 1970, and the 5th Grubb in 1979.
 By 1983, the deepest well was already producing from 14752 ft.

 In order to increase reservoir pressure, several waterflooding projects have been undertaken on the field, commencing in 1955.
 Most of the water injection has been done in the Grubb 1-3 zones; only one waterflood well was active as of 2009 in Grubb 4-5, with 31 in Grubb 1-3.

 In 1993, Vintage Petroleum acquired both the San Miguelito and adjacent Rincon fields from Mobil, Conoco, and Santa Fe Energy.
 To improve operational efficiency, Vintage combined the two adjacent oil fields into a single operating unit.
-Occidental Petroleum acquired Vintage in 2006, retaining their name and making them a wholly owned subsidiary, and still operates the Rincon and San Miguelito fields under the Vintage banner.
+Occidental Petroleum acquired Vintage in 2006, retaining their name and making them a wholly owned subsidiary, and operated the Rincon and San Miguelito fields under the Vintage banner.
+In 2014, Occidental Petroleum spun off their California assets into California Resources Corporation.
+Finally, both the San Miguelito oil field and adjacent Rincon oil field were acquired by CalNRG Operating LLC in 2021.
+These fields, in addition to others, have been remediated and rehabilitated after neglect by previous operators.